Hyuain/hais-notebook/source/_posts/Java.md

 - **@EnableAutoConfiguration**: Automatically configure your Spring application based on the jar dependencies that you have added. (e.g., Configure database connection based on specified dependency)
 - **@ComponentScan**: Enable scan **@Component**.
-- @**Configuration**: Allow register extra beens in the context or import additional configuration classes.
+- **@Configuration**: Allow register extra beans in the context or import additional configuration classes.

 ## Spring Context